 The work described below makes no restrictions on these three inputs other than that they are available to every node in the mesh.
 The load model, and so too the load balancing algorithm, will only be of value to a method for self-organisation if together they enable future load to be predicted with some certainty.
 We assume that the load is predictable.

-Below we introduce some terms, concepts and notation.
-Section 2 describes the role of the load balancing algorithm that our methods take as a given input.
-The measurement of interference cost is discussed in Section 3.
-Methods for the adjusting the channels in a multi-radio mesh networks for predictable load are described in Section 4, and for adjusting the links in Section 5.
-Future plans are described in Section 6.
+In Section 2. we introduce some terms, concepts and notation.
+Section 3. describes the illocutions that make up the communication language used by the light-weight cooperative multiagent system that achieves self-organisation.
+Section 4. describes the role of the load balancing algorithm that our methods take as a given input.
+The measurement of interference cost is discussed in Section 5..
+Methods for the adjusting the channels in a multi-radio mesh networks for predictable load are described in Section 6., and for adjusting the links in Section 7..
+Future plans are described in Section 8..